-This blog talks about the ASP.NET application life cycle and
+This blog talks about the ASP.NET application life cycle and page life cycle.

 The ASP.NET life cycle could be divided into two groups:

 The application life cycle has the following stages:

 1. User makes a request for accessing application resource, a page.
 Browser sends this request to the web server.